 There were too many wrinkles in my fabric that ended up distorting the final size once re-pressed (is that a word in sewing?
 Haha).

 Moving forward, I used the new muslin cup as a guide to trim off the excess fabric for my big ol’ cups.
 This worked out quite well and viola the cup actually fit the band the way it was supposed to!
 More importantly it actually fit me!
-Check it out:
+Check my Bare Essentials bra cup:

 Off I went to sew on the underwire, insert the underwire and add on the picot elastic.
 There was still one more problem though… The band was too long!
 Ugh… not again.